Sometimes you have to fight your body to win, sometimes you have to fight others.

 He told his doctor he wouldn’t run the final.
 He had been diagnosed with gallstones, and any more stress could kill him.
 Kip Keino understood those words, but Kip Keino hadn’t come to Mexico City to quit because of a single uncooperative organ.

 But Kip Keino and his body had come to an impasse at this point.
 They didn’t care for each other at all.
-This wasn’t sulking, this was a break up.

-Keino had Ben Jipcho set out early as a rabbit (pacemaker).
+Keino had his fellow countryman Ben Jipcho set out early as a rabbit (pacemaker).
 They pulled through the first 400 meters in 56 seconds, an Olympics finishing pace for a starting line.
 Ryun had a disastrous kick at the end, and Kip knew this.
 He needed to set a lead long enough to neutralize it.
 Ryun, on the other hand, expected Kip to keel over as he had done in the 10k.

 - The Tragedy of Robert Wangila Napunyi